epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

  <a id="handson2"></a>
 #### Hands-on session 2

-**Patrimonium Editor for the Late Egyptian Artefact Database: a hands-on session on an eXist-db application suite**
+**A new implementation of the Patrimonium Editor for the Late Egyptian Artefact Database: a case-study deployment and hands-on session on an eXist-db application suite**

-*Vincent Razanajao (Bordeaux)*
+*Vincent Razanajao (Paris)*

 Developed from 2017 onwards for the ERC Patrimonium project directed by Alberto Dalla Rosa (University Bordeaux Montaigne, Ausonius Institute), the Patrimonium Editor is a Virtual Research  Environment (VRE) that makes easier the creation of XML/TEI/EpiDoc files, and their enrichment with  metadata relating to people and places [https://patrimonium.huma-num.fr/](https://patrimonium.huma-num.fr/).
 This all-in-one web  application built upon eXist-db [https://exist-db.org/](https://exist-db.org/) has been implemented for other projects at  the Ausonius Institute, including the GymnAsia Project jointly run by Pierre Fröhlich (University Bordeaux Montaigne, Ausonius Institute) and Christof Schuler (DAI, München)  [https://gymnasia.huma-num.fr/](https://gymnasia.huma-num.fr/).